We Need a Resolution: Theme

 Hunter explained the video's theme: "One of the things that she wanted to do, she wanted to obviously dance, and she was really great at it.
 I felt that the idea behind that connection, we wanted an exclusive peek into her life, so the idea there was to create a sense that every room, every scenario that you're looking at something that only certain people can see".
 He added: "It's almost like if you've ever seen a celebrity in the airport, they're going into a first class lounge, or they're going into a private hallway, they sort of slip past you".
 Multiple snakes were used for the video, with Hunter saying: "I think that idea was about danger.
 I don't know if it was her idea or my idea, but ultimately it was about her being in control of something that was dangerous or that would create some sort of tension in the story and that ultimately she was in control of it…Aaliyah always wanted something that was different from what was going on".

-In an interview with People, Aaliyah discussed her experience working with snakes for the video: "I saw bags moving in the corner, and I found out they were real snakes.
-I was a little nervous, but I kinda like doing crazy stuff."
-Prior to the video, she had previously worked with snakes during a photo shoot.
-She stated: "I first dealt with snakes when I was in Australia and I did the photo shoot for the album.
-We used five pythons in the shoot.
-At first, I was a little nervous, but once I started to handle them, I totally fell in love and felt an affinity toward them.
-They're very mysterious creatures.
-They live in solitude, [and] there are times in my life [when] I just want to be by myself.
+Prior to shooting the video, Aaliyah worked with five pythons during a photo shoot for her eponymous album in Australia.
+Initially, she was nervous handling them but over time she "fell in love and felt an affinity toward them".
+She loved that they were "mysterious creatures" and compared her personality to them.
+According to her, "They live in solitude, [and] there are times in my life [when] I just want to be by myself.
 There are times I can't even figure myself out.
 I feel they are very complex creatures, [but] at the same time, they're sexy, too.
 That's why they represent Aaliyah pretty well.
-They're dangerous, but quite beautiful.
-I thought that it would be an animal that could represent me on this album, so I wanted to take it from the photo shoot to the video and probably throughout the whole project."
+They're dangerous, but quite beautiful."
+Ultimately, she thought that snakes could represent her on the album and wanted to use them "probably throughout the whole project", including in videos.
+During an interview with People, she discussed her experience working with snakes for the video saying: "I saw bags moving in the corner, and I found out they were real snakes.
+I was a little nervous, but I kinda like doing crazy stuff."
+A total of 50 snakes were used for "We Need a Resolution", including ten pythons.
+According to her, "I thought it was cool, so dangerous and so risky, I loved it!".